Website refresh coming soon

 Find out the process to request survey plan sealing.

-To finalise a subdivision or multiple dwelling development, a survey plan must be lodged with council for approval.
+To finalise a subdivision or multiple dwelling development, you must lodge a survey plan with council for approval.
 This process is known as plan sealing.

 You need a sealed plan to create new land titles, easements and/or covenants and to transfer land to council for drainage reserves and parks.

 A survey plan is a technical and legal document prepared by a qualified surveyor.
-Survey plans depict specific information about a property including the property dimensions and boundaries.
+Survey plans depict specific information about a property.
+This includes the property dimensions and boundaries.

-The State Government’s Titles Queensland have information about survey standards, and the requirements for plans submitted to them.
+The State Government’s Titles Queensland have information about survey standards.
+Contact Titles Queensland for requirements for plans submitted to them.

-Council approves the survey plan once the subdivision or development is finalised and you have met all relevant conditions of the approval.
+Council approves the survey plan once the subdivision or development is finalised and you meet all relevant conditions of the approval.
 Survey plans can only be approved once:

 • all earthworks are complete